okfn-brasil/serenata-de-amor/README.md

 ##### `GET /api/reimbursement/<document_id>/`

 Details from a specific reimbursement.
-If `receipt_url` wasn't fetched yet, the server **won't** try to fetche it automatically.
+If `receipt_url` wasn't fetched yet, the server **won't** try to fetch it automatically.

 ##### `GET /api/reimbursement/<document_id>/receipt/`